D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------

 v3.0
 - Changed Monastery Swordsman to use the Ki Energy system (also used by Medic from Workshop Kitpack).
 This is a regenerating ability points system.
-It works seamlessly with Bubb's Spell Menu (one of the main reasons I wrote my own system).
+It works seamlessly with Bubb's Menu overlay mode (one of the main reasons I made my own system).
 See kit description.
+Ki/ability progression is different than with v2.x versions.
+- BG2 (classic): Fixed issues with default Enrage option caused by recent effects structure changes.
+(Enrage was missing ability icon, Winded icon/text was not displaying)
+- Tweaked visuals for Monastery Swordsman's Element weapon abilities.
+The wind and moon ones also play a visual on hit now, instead of looking like a normal hit.
+Wind hit is also delayed 1 second to time with visual.

 v2.16
 - Kit Updater: Fixed issue where the updater was removing tweaks to the Jesterblade's clab/abilities table.
 Now, anything not accounted for is left untouched by the updater.